East Carolina University

 By 2022, ECU will improve its five-year graduation rate from any accredited institution to 70%.
 This is an improvement over a base of 61.3% for ECU’s 2010 cohort.

-From ECU: ECU’s actual completion rates (four-, five-, and six-year graduation rates) compare favorably to the rates of its official peer set.
+From ECU: The four-, five-, and six-year graduation rates for ECU students completing their degree at ECU compare favorably to the rates of its official peer set.
 We demonstrate our commitment to timely degree completion through our Finish in Four initiative and Undergraduate Student Success Council.
 Among the methods the university uses toward this target: advanced analytics (predictive), reductions to the size of degree programs, refined general education requirements, strategies for improving math pathways, refined four-year degree plans, and investments in student success resources, including the Pirate Academic Success Center, the University Writing Center, and the Academic Advising Center.
+The university’s Partway Home program works with students who have 90+ credit hours but who left before completing their undergraduate degree at ECU; the Pirate Academic Success Center has tutors dedicated to helping these students adjust to returning to the classroom.

 By 2021-22, ECU will receive $60,000,000 in research and development sponsored program awards and licensing income, an increase of 37.1% ($16,230,933 additional over a base of $43,769,067).

-From ECU: ECU is investing in our people, tools, and facilities to seek solutions to our region’s challenges, including health and health care, coastal community resiliency, rural development, advanced manufacturing, and assistance for the military.
-ECU has designated five research clusters to target future investment in research activities.
-ECU’s new Economic Growth Collaboratory will leverage big data and analytics with visualizations to aid business solutions that will drive economic development.
+From ECU: The research enterprise at ECU continues to expand, allowing the university to reach its strategic plan goal.
+ECU is investing in our people, tools, and facilities to seek solutions to our region’s challenges, including health and health care, coastal community resiliency, rural development, advanced manufacturing, and assistance for the military.
 Capital improvements in support of research include a new Life Sciences and Biotechnology building and a research greenhouse.
 Through partnerships and discovery, we will be a force for rural progress, achievement, and growth, helping the local community to have a global impact.

 By 2021-22, ECU will produce 2,601 rural graduates, an increase of 17.7% (391 additional rural completions over a base of 2,210).